icevans/parms/README.md

 help  Print this message or the help of the given subcommand(s)

 Options:
--r, --region <REGION>  Search in this AWS region [default: us-west-2] -h, --help Print help
+-r, --region <REGION>  Search in this AWS region
+-h, --help Print help
 -V, --version Print version
 ```